The Fourth of July and Freedom

 And those opportunities were lamp posts in my own American experience.

-Freedom is also the opportunity to be the best version of yourself.
+So, freedom is the opportunity to be the best version of yourself.

-I think it’s impossible to weigh the good vs. the bad of America.
-Just a hope that its birthday is another milestone on its evolutionary path towards greater freedom.
+I think it’s impossible to weigh the good vs. the bad.
+Just a hope that another milestone has been reached on the evolutionary path towards greater freedom.

 And that is enough to celebrate.